Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 Aggression-Specific Questions

 Can aggressive dogs be helped?
 Yes, absolutely.
-While there's no "cure" for aggression, many types of aggressive behaviour can be successfully managed and significantly improved with proper professional intervention.
+While there's no easy fix for aggression, many types of aggressive behaviour can be successfully managed and significantly improved with proper professional intervention.
 The key is early identification and appropriate treatment methods.

 What types of aggression do I treat?
 I specialise in all forms of dog aggression, including: